rerako/Unity-tripups-in-Godot/README.md

 DATE of document: 09/14/2023 (pardon my formatting)

 Just some common road blocks I find in Godot that you can address to make your experience better as a fellow person who migrated to Unity
+Most of my struggles come from utilizing c# so it may not apply to your experience.

 *